Tunable Thin Elasto-Drops: Introduction

-Recent experimental advances in the fabrication of hollow elastic shells using elastomers such as VPS (vinyl polysiloxane) or PDMS (polydimethylsiloxane) has allowed a transition from fluid-fluid interface dominated objects such as drops and bubbles to solid and deformable interfaces governed by shell elasticity.
-Indeed, it is possible to produce elastic spheres with controlled thickness and mechanical properties~\cite{lee2016fabrication}.
-Such elasto-capsules have since been employed as model systems in various contexts, including droplet impact dynamics on solid walls~\cite{jambon2020deformation}, or the shear-induced deformation and breakup of microcapsules~\cite{haner2020deformation, joung2020synthetic}.
-Typically, the recent work by Jambon-Puillet et al.~\cite{jambon2020deformation} has shown that elastic water capsules can extend the regime of droplet spreading at impact over a Weber number 10 times higher than those with weakly viscous droplets~\cite{liu2025viscous}, opening a promising route to probe new dynamical regimes for large scale soft particle deformations.
-However, the elastic capsules studied so far, although highly deformable, are not sufficiently thin for bending stiffness to be entirely negligible, limiting access to the idealized thin-shell, tension-only regime where a strict analogy with liquid droplet capillarity can be drawn.
+\reponse{Recent experimental advances in the fabrication of hollow elastic shells using elastomers such as VPS (vinyl polysiloxane) or PDMS (polydimethylsiloxane) have enabled controlled production of elastic spheres with prescribed geometry and mechanical properties~\cite{lee2016fabrication, nasto2013localization}.
+Such elastic capsules have been employed as model systems in various contexts, including droplet impact dynamics on solid walls~\cite{jambon2020deformation}, shear-induced deformation and breakup of microcapsules~\cite{haner2020deformation,joung2020synthetic}, and flow–structure interactions of soft particles.
+In particular, Jambon-Puillet \textit{et al.}~\cite{jambon2020deformation} showed that elastic water capsules can extend the regime of droplet spreading at impact over Weber numbers an order of magnitude larger than those accessible with weakly viscous droplets~\cite{liu2025viscous}, opening a promising route to probe new dynamical regimes for large-scale soft particle deformations.
+However, previously studied macroscopic elastic capsules, although highly deformable and successfully described within a membrane framework~\cite{jambon2020deformation}, generally retain a finite bending stiffness that may influence their response depending on the deformation mode and the excited length scales.
+Accessing the asymptotic thin-shell limit in which bending rigidity becomes negligible over the full range of dynamically relevant wavelengths remains experimentally challenging.
+Such an ultra-thin regime would enable a closer analogy with capillary interfaces governed purely by an effective surface tension set by in-plane stress.}

+\reponse{In this tension-dominated limit, thin elastic capsules provide macroscopic systems whose dynamics are governed primarily by in-plane membrane stress, in close analogy with capillary interfaces.
+In the following, we refer to these thin elastic shells as ``elasto-drops'' to emphasize this analogy: although they are hollow elastic capsules rather than fluid droplets, their effective surface tension can be tuned through inflation and thickness, enabling controlled studies of drop-like dynamics with independently adjustable mechanical properties.}